aminzadenoori/distaster-response-project/README.md

 ## Results<a name="results"></a>

-There is an evaluation method in classifier that expresses results of the classification by the means of `F1score`, `precision`, and `recall`.
+There is an evaluation method in classifier that expresses results of the classification by the means of `F1 Score`, `Precision`, and `Recall`.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>